 We stumbled across Treehouse Village by happy accident in February 2019, just before our son Alfie was born, and we are ecstatic to have found such a warm, generous and supportive community in which to raise him.
 David is currently forging a career between environmental advocacy and green building, Caitlin is slowly chipping away at her MA in Cultural Anthropology at Dalhousie, and Alfie is, frankly, adorable.

 Emma, Mike, Rose and Tilly

 Treehouse Village is the opportunity to turn our ideal community into reality: environmentally conscious, backyard green space, walkability, multi-generational, with the hope of learning and sharing with our neighbours.
 We are both teachers, Mike at high school and Emma with a local non-profit as an entrepreneurship educator.
-We both love being outdoors, particularly chasing our 18-month-old daughter Rose.
-We are expecting our second child this year, and look forward to raising our family among friends in Treehouse Village.
+We look forward to raising our family among friends in Treehouse Village.

 Mark, Mandy and Violet

 Mandy was born in Halifax NS of British parents and lived in Dartmouth until she was 7.
 Mark has lived in Bristol UK all his life.
 Violet came along after years of trying and we are definitely the oldest parents at her school which she finds fascinating!
 She is 10 years old and loves to be very active, especially anything to do with water.
 We are enthusiastic about Co-housing as an idea because it offers us a community in a new country, and it resonates with our interest in personal development and in helping to make the world a better place.
 Having explored most of the Province, we think the South Shore is the most beautiful part.